Iceberg cups with Mexican fish ceviche or Asian chicken and prawn

 |1 handful||Fresh mint, roughly chopped|

 Mexican fish cerviche

 - Place fish in a non-metal, non-corrosive bowl and pour over lime juice and chipotle sauce.

 - Leave in fridge to marinate for 30-60 minutes.
 Mix in all other ingredients.

 Asian chicken and prawn

-- To make the Asian chicken and prawn filling, heat oil in a medium fry-pan and stir-fry chicken mince until it is lightly browned, then set aside.
+- Heat oil in a medium fry-pan and stir-fry chicken mince until it is lightly browned, then set aside.

 - Put pan back on heat and add a little more oil.
 Add celery, lemongrass, garlic, ginger and prawns; stir-fry for 2-3 minutes or until prawns are just cooked.